coda/packs-sdk/docs/guides/basics/parameters/index.md

 ### Table column

-Passing a table column into an array parameter can be error prone, because if that column is empty for some rows then the formula will fail to run.
-To accept a list of values that may include empty values there use the sparse variant of the array parameter (`SparseStringArray`, `SparseNumberArray`, etc).
-Blank cells will be representd as `null`, and you'll need to make sure your code can handle those values.
+Passing a table column into an array parameter can be error prone, because if the column contains blank cells the formula will fail to run.
+To accept a list that may include blank values use the sparse variant of the array parameter (`SparseStringArray`, `SparseNumberArray`, etc).
+Blank cells will be represented as `null`, and you'll need to make sure your code can handle those values.

 ??? example "Example: Total cost formula"
     ```ts